M.S. & Certificate in

 - Articulate framing and discourse processes in relation to food, agriculture and natural resource issues.

-- Identify structures of injustice and inequality associated with rurality in the U.S. and world.
+- Identify structures of injustice and inequality associated with rurality in the U.S. and the world.

 - Understand rural community adaptation and resilience.